duyamn/EECS-3221-W24/markdown/allLectureNotes.md

   - fatal
     - move to exit state and a process switch occurs
   - not fatal
-    - action will depend on the nature of th eerror and the design of the OS
+    - action will depend on the nature of the error and the design of the OS
     - the OS will try to recover

 Supervisory Call: